 Straight outta Maldon, all stubble and sports cars, there is nevertheless a maverick streak that runs through his character; an inner defiance cultivated from the earliest age, as plain as day in his death-or-glory attacks from the bunch, or the balls-to-the-wall suffering of his time-trial triumphs.
 It’s a renegade spirit that has made him a perfect fit for Endura.

-It could be that you chance upon Dowsett in a hotel in Pamplona, at an off-season gathering of Movistar Team, aka the world’s first-ranked professional cycling team.
-You might find him in the Mercedes-AMG Petronas F1 wind tunnel in Brackley, Northamptonshire, where his mind will be focussed on testing Endura’s latest skin suit, or on making the minute adjustments to his riding position that might mean the difference between winning and losing in cycling’s elite UCI WorldTour.
+It could be that you chance upon Dowsett in a hotel in Pamplona, at an off-season gathering of Movistar Team, aka the world’s number one professional cycling team.
+You might find him in the Mercedes-AMG Petronas F1 wind tunnel in Brackley, Northamptonshire, testing Endura’s latest skin suit, or making the minute adjustments to his riding position that could mean the difference between winning and losing in cycling’s elite UCI WorldTour.

 Perhaps you'll see him at the National Cycling Centre in Manchester, scene of his Hour Record-breaking ride in May 2015.
 His visits to the velodrome are to understand better how he might ride further, now that his own mark has been surpassed, should destiny again come calling.

 Perhaps you’ve met him at a race, whether it be a professional engagement, or the Maldon CC ‘club 10’, which he rides to stay in touch with the grassroots of the sport, turning out in full Movistar Team kit for the simple pleasure of inspiring others.